If I am having trouble with my MinistrySafe control panel, who should I contact?

-The video training must be renewed every two years and the renewal date will appear on your dashboard.
+The video training must be renewed every two years and the renewal date will appear on your MinistrySafe control panel.
 (Please use the “Awareness Training” tab on the left side panel to send video training before the two year mark.)
 The criminal background check is also set to renew every two years.
-Even if you use a different company for background checks, MinistrySafe and CTC strongly recommend renewing background checks every 3-5 years as a best practice.
+Even if you use a different company for background checks, MinistrySafe and CTC requires renewal at least every two years.
 The other screening steps—Application, Interview, References—should be reviewed and updated on an intermittent basis as determined by your local Safety Committee.

 How can my church safely utilize teens as volunteers with children?